 Can I get help from a provider instead of using OES?

-You can also opt out to a provider by clicking ‘Transfer To Provider’ under ‘Quick Links’ on your dashboard, and following the prompts.
+You can choose to transfer to a provider under ‘Quick Links’ on your dashboard.
+Click ‘Transfer to Provider’ and follow the prompts.

 What help can I get from the OES?